cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-01-22.md

 Considering this report oversees a few weeks of work over the holiday seasons, I might have missed some information and already completed tasks.
 But hopefully, this draws the larger picture, which shows that we are concentrated on specific TA for the moment: validators, cosmos awareness and awareness in specifically targeted communities.

+## @savetheales
+Done:

+- Developed backend for cyber.page euler-5 gift checker as IPLD structure
+- Provided concept for gift conversion on mongodb and flaks stack.
+- Provided concept for the Game of Links personal and overall monitors with current won balances.
+- Continued to research backend stack for the game monitors.

+TODO:
+- Backend for the game monitors with websockets.